International Collaboration toward Educational Innovation for All: Overarching Research, Development, and Practices

 We are honored to take the button over from Bochum and host the ISLS Annual Meeting in Hiroshima in 2022.
 Hiroshima is located in the west part of Japan’s main island and has been well known as a place where Japanese people developed the city from scratch after World War II.
 While memorizing history as an essential lesson for human beings to think of peace, the city is continuing to change its face as a diverse city to welcome people from everywhere on the globe.
 We hope the conference participants would enjoy their stay with a deep discussion of new ideas among international colleagues to foster their collaborations in the learning sciences.

-The Annual Meeting in 2022 will be hybrid.
-Both on-site and online events are being planned.
+The Annual Meeting in 2022 will be online, with local events taking place as well.